Angatar/kubectl/README.md

 If you need to use kubectl with terminal interaction with a k8s component you'll have to add the -ti option to the docker running command.

-e.g: for entering into a container shell within a pod for debugging/inspecting ... purpose
+For example, to enter a container shell within a pod for debugging or inspection purposes:

 ```sh
 $ docker run -ti --rm --name kubectl \